SB 1437 – When May Judge Consider Prelim Transcript?

 The Second Appellate District Court ruled that the trial court did not err in relying upon the preliminary hearing transcript as part of the second step of the court’s prima facie review of the petition.

 The first step is to see if petitioner states he is eligible for relief and if so, to appoint counsel.
-The prosecution that can file a response and the judge can consider it and the exhibits thereto.
+The prosecution then can file a response and the judge can consider it and the exhibits thereto.